Chicago Bears On Hand For Deshaun Watson’s Workout, Could Still Take Him No. 3

 Someone who can make the surrounding players better is what the Chicago Bears need.
 Most times that comes in the form of a franchise quarterback.

 Unfortunately, a franchise quarterback has been a difficult task for the Bears.
 With the Jay Cutler era officially over the Bears will have another signal-caller under center this September.
-To address the clear area of need, the Chicago Bears signed the best quarterback available in free agency, Tampa Bay Buccaneers backup Mike Glennon.
+To address the clear area of need the Chicago Bears signed the best quarterback available in free agency, Tampa Bay Buccaneers backup Mike Glennon.

 According to Pro Football Talk, Mike Glennon could make $43.5 million with his three years with the Chicago Bears.
 The Bears view Glennon as a short-term solution, with the ceiling to become the present day and future starter.
 That will not prevent the Bears from continuing their search for a franchise player.